 The Housing Needs Assessment Tool identifies key data points that can help you assess your local housing needs, shows you how to display that data using figures/maps/charts/etc. (”visualizations”) and how to combine those visualizations with text to illuminate different aspects of your local housing needs.
-Instructions for how to create each of these visualizations using data on your local situation can be accessed directly by clicking on the visualizations themselves or in Visualizations.
-Most of the data used to create the visualizations are readily available in national data sets.
+You can watch a video on how the tool generates data here.